PEOPLE-ER/spectral-recovery/docs/about.md

 ## 2.8 REFERENCE SITES

 The tool accepts an optional input of one or more reference sites, as vector files (see technical documentation for further information).
 Reference site polygons delineate the areas that are intended to be used to determine the recovery target.
 In other words, these are areas of the landscape which are known to either be relatively healthy, stable, or have desired traits, which the restoration sites will be compared against.
 Each reference site polygon will have the spectral indices calculated, and the average value across the reference sites for each spectral index will be the recovery target value for that index.
 If no reference sites are provided, the recovery target is calculated via the default historical method (i.e., using average historical spectral values of the restoration site).
+The tool’s reference approach to determining a recovery target is similar to the historical approach in that it uses the values of spectral indices.
+However, instead of taking the average value of pre-disturbance conditions, the recovery target is determined by the average index value across the reference sites at the current timestep.
+This means that the recovery progress of the restoration site is compared to the current and contextual conditions within the landscape.

 Recommendations: